thecharge/FluidTYPO3-Vagrant/README.md

 - Depends on a lot of factors.
 HDD speed, connection speed<br />
 ```vagrant up``` ~7min 30sec (install/start VM + first provision 360 sec)<br />
 ```vagrant provision``` ~60 seconds

-#### Any way to improve with a slow connection?
-- Easiest way is cache or mirror the debian repository.
-This is also possible for git repository's.

 ### Warning